scionproto/scion/doc/glossary.rst

    CA
    Certificate Authority

-      An entity that signs and issues digital certificates , certifying the ownership of a public key by the named subject of the certificate.
+      An entity that signs and issues digital certificates, certifying the ownership of a public key by the named subject of the certificate.
       CAs are a part of a public key infrastructure, like the SCION :term:`Control-Plane PKI`.